faithCD/mautrix-discord/README.md

 ## Changes in This Fork

 This fork disables **direct media for avatars only** even if the config.yaml has direct_media enabled.
+Additionally, it implements a hacky-workaround for custom emotes to be bridged and recognized to guilds accordingly (see here for more info).

 ### Reason